top of page

 Logic Pro 2: Session Player interface

-Despite the reaction against Apple's choice of metaphor, Logic Pro 2 is still very much a musician's tool.
-To appreciate this, you've got to look at it with the context of other AI music generators today.
-The majority of them are web applications that live outside the DAW and require no prior music making experience.
+Logic Pro 2 is very much a musician's tool.
+To appreciate this, you only need to have a look at the other AI music generators in this space.
+The majority of them are web applications operating outside of a DAW, requiring no prior music making experience from their users.

 Websites like Suno and Udio turn lyrics and short descriptions of music into full length songs.
 There's no option to edit the audio, change the notes, or revise the mix.
 They're fun for making memes, but no one is mistaking them for a music production tool.